leolpaz/Responsive-Design/README.md

 # Responsive Design

-> On this project I made a responsive copy of The New Web home page
+> In this project I made a responsive copy of The New Web home page

 ![screenshot](https://github.com/leolpaz/Responsive-Design/blob/features2/app_screenshot.png)